ESPresense/Floorplan-Creator/Readme.md

 - copy generated code over to ESPresenseIPS app.js file

 ## Changes
+27-02-2022
+- Show arrow indicators on top, left, bottom and right of canvas if floorplan is out of screen to indicate on which side/s it is

 26-02-2022
 - MQTT controle panel now displays connected devices (and known devices even if not connected anymore)
 - MQTT Client to track devices